Southern Illinois

 Southern Illinois is a region of the U.S. state of Illinois comprising the southern third of the state, principally south of Interstate 70.
 Part of downstate Illinois, it is bordered by the two most voluminous rivers in the United States: the Mississippi below its connection with the Missouri River to the west and the Ohio River to the east and south, with the tributary Wabash River, extending the southeastern border.
 Some areas of Southern Illinois are known historically as Little Egypt.
 Although part of the Midwest, certain areas of Southern Illinois more closely align culturally with neighboring parts of the Upland South (i.e. Kentucky, Tennessee, Southern Indiana, and Missouri).

 Southern Illinois' most populated city is Belleville at 44,478.
 Other principal cities include Alton, Centralia, Collinsville, Edwardsville, Glen Carbon, Godfrey, Granite City, O'Fallon, Harrisburg, Herrin, West Frankfort, Mt.
 Vernon, Marion, and Carbondale, where the main campus of Southern Illinois University is located.
 Residents may also commute to St. Louis and Cape Girardeau, Missouri; Evansville, Indiana; and Paducah, Kentucky.
-The region is home to Scott Air Force Base, a major military installation.
+The Southwestern region is home to Scott Air Force Base, a major military installation.

 The area has a population of 1.2 million people, who live mostly in rural towns and cities separated by extensive farmland and the Shawnee National Forest.
-The two higher density areas of population are Metro East (pop.
-700,000+), which is the partly industrialized Illinois portion of the St. Louis Metropolitan Area, and the Carbondale–Marion–Herrin, Illinois Combined Statistical Area, centered on Carbondale and Marion, a two-county area that is home to 123,272 residents.
+The two higher density areas of population are Metro East St. Louis/Southwestern Illinois (pop.
+700,000+), which is the partly industrialized Illinois portion of the St. Louis Metropolitan Area, and the Southern Illinois Region of Carbondale–Marion–Herrin, Illinois Combined Statistical Area, centered on Carbondale and Marion, a two-county area that is home to 123,272 residents.

 The first European settlers were French colonists in the part of their North American territory called Illinois Country.
 Later settlers migrated from the Upland South of the United States, traveling by the Ohio River.
-The region was affiliated with the southern agricultural economy, based on enslaved African Americans as workers on major plantations, and rural culture.
+The region was affiliated with the southern plantation economy and rural culture.
 Some settlers owned slaves before the territory was organized and slavery was prohibited.
 Many areas developed an economy based on coal mining.